Interior estimates for the Virtual Element Method

 \end{corollary}

 Under the minimal global regularity assumption on $f$, namely $f = -\Delta u \in L^2(\Omega)$, this time we have that

 Observe that we do not have optimality unless $m \geq k-1$.

-\begin{remark} While, for the sake of simplicity, we focused our analysis on homogeneous Dirichlet boundary condition, the result presented in Section \ref{sec:main} extend also to other boundary conditions, such as non homogeneous Dirichlet, or mixed.
+\begin{remark} While, for the sake of simplicity, we focused our analysis on homogeneous Dirichlet boundary conditions, the result presented in Section \ref{sec:main} extends also to other boundary conditions, such as non homogeneous Dirichlet, or mixed.
 In such cases, depending on the smoothness of the boundary data, the solution $u$ might lack overall regularity also for very smooth right hand side $f$. \end{remark}